 A typical day will start with registration then phonics, literacy or maths, assembly and then play time .
 After play we will have literacy or maths (whichever we didn't have first).
 We finish at 11.45 to get ready for lunchtime which is at 11.50am.
 In the afternoons we cover science, P.E. and the foundation subjects.
 This term Reception children will have phonics consolidation homework sent home every Monday, to be returned the following Monday, and Year 1 children will continue to have spellings sent home each Friday on their learning conversations, to be tested every Friday.

-Children will need to wear their PE kits to in school on a Monday only.
-They will stay in their PE kits all day for the foreseeable future.
-They do not need plimsoles for indoor PE but they will need Trainers (not plimsoles) for all outdoor PE.
+Children will need to wear their PE kits to school on Mondays and Fridays and stay in their kit all day.
+They do not need plimsoles for indoor PE but they will need trainers (not plimsoles) for all outdoor PE.
 Yoga happens on a Wednesday afternoon, which they do in their school uniform with bare feet.

 There are 7 areas of learning, the prime areas are called this because they underpin the other 4 areas.

 Each area of learning has up to 12 statements for assessment purposes.
 We assess these as to what we see in school but we value your input from what you see at home .Please share anything with us that you feel we may not have seen in school, particularly 'Physical development' at this time.

 In Hazel class we have adopted a new Phonics scheme called All Aboard Phonics.
 This is a really exciting time and the resources are funny and engaging.
 I can't wait to share it all with the children when they start!

 Generally children complete phase 2, 3 and 4 during their Reception Year and Phase 5 during the Year 1 year.
 We understand though that some children will need a little extra support though and others will need a bit more of a push so this 'timetable' isn't set in stone!